Ozone Library

 n= (M /μV)* NA (2)

-μ is the molar weight of ozone, M is the mass of ozone inside the volume, V, in a given moment of time, NA is the Avogadro number
+μ is the molar weight of ozone, M is the mass of ozone inside the volume, V, in a given moment, NA is the Avogadro number

 In Eq.(1), is the number of molecules delivered per unit of time into the volume and calculated per unit volume: